What is a quinceanera?

 After the readings at mass, there is a gospel and homily performance.
 Next, the girl proceeds to renew the vows she made at baptism.
 The final step of the service is to commit herself to the Virgin Mary and most importantly, God.
 This is when the girl’s parents and godparents can present her with lavish gifts of all sorts.

 Finally, the young lady can now make a devotion to the Virgin Mary.
 She does so by presenting a flower or a bouquet at the church statue where she attended her mass.
 The priest then has the duty of blessing the quinceanera, which is just the beginning of the real celebrations.
+Traditionally speaking, this is by far the most common type of religious ceremony practiced at a quinceanera, but there are also alternatives meant for non-Catholic religions.

 If however, the quinceanera is not Catholic, there are alternative churches where they can have ceremonies.
 They could also have the ceremony completely separated from the church service.
 In such cases, the families write their own ceremonies.
 They can even choose a family member to preside over the ceremony and even officiate all the blessings.